-When a car accident lawyer at Sam & Ash, LLP, meets with a potential client, one of the first things we do is ask whether the accident victim has obtained a copy of the police report.
+When a car accident lawyer at Sam & Ash Injury Law, meets with a potential client, one of the first things we do is ask whether the accident victim has obtained a copy of the police report.
 We want to review the report with them.
 If we find that a car accident police report is incorrect, we can take steps to have it corrected.

 You should obtain the police report as soon as you can after a car accident if you plan to file an insurance claim.
 If the report has an error, you should follow up on it promptly.
 In Las Vegas, if you have been injured in an accident caused by another motorist, contact Sam & Ash for assistance.
 We can discuss your legal options during a free initial consultation about your car accident.

 Most car insurance providers will want to review the police report as part of the investigation of a car accident claim.
 If the insurer questions or denies the claim, you’ll need evidence that supports your version of what happened in the car accident.

 The police are the first-responders for most car accidents.
 The accident report documents the facts of the accident and who was involved.

 The actual forms differ among local jurisdictions.
 In general, a police report allows the officer to record:

 - Each driver’s name, address, and insurance information

 - The name of the vehicle owners is different than the driver

 - Date and time of the accident